 Covid19 had a significant effect in India and to assist the people a Health Initiative was set up to create and deliver sustainable programs for the people.
 The “OurHealth1st” program included a number of initiatives including the “CancerHelp4U”, which created health programs aimed at assisting cancer sufferers to enhance their inner health using traditional methods such as Yoga and by increasing their inner health help them in their treatment and fight against cancer.

 “Evaluation of advanced Pyrolysis as a method of waste recovery”.
 This research addresses the issue of reduction of emissions during pyrolysis as well as the need to increase output productivity.
 The research dealt with aspects such as NMF of PCB and the characteristics and issues associated with the traditional processes.

 AWARD – Community / Society / Health Initiative:

 This entry was for a published book which dealt with Sustainability from a unique way.
 The authors reflected on past history and influences and noted how many of today’s sustainable principles are in effect the product of ancient developments and practices.
 The theme was that “today we can learn from our past to create our future”

-The Australia & New Zealand Institute of Sustainable Management (ANZISM) (anzism.com) is proud to commemorate the 2018 United Nations Day by announcing the Inaugural Winners of the 2018 Sustainable Management Awards.
+The Australia & New Zealand Institute of Sustainable Management (ANZISM) (anzism.com) is proud to have celebrated and recognised achievement in Sustainability through this awards program.